NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 Correlation plots
 -----------------

-One way to look at similarity between ChIP dataset is to partition the signal in bins of a fixed size and compute a pairwise correlation value between distributions.
+One way to look at similarity between ChIP datasets is to partition the signal in bins of a fixed size and compute a pairwise correlation value between distributions.

 This can be done using ``deepTools``.